UCB-stat-159-f25/hw01/hw01-description.md

 1. Write out your answers by filling out the provided markdown file (`hw01-response.md`) according to the above instructions.

 2. Convert the markdown file to PDF using the [pandoc program](https://pandoc.org) (which is installed in the hub).
-Commit the PDF also to your repository, ensuring that the PDF version is up to date with your latest version of Markdown.
+Commit and push the PDF also to your repository, ensuring that the PDF version is up to date with your latest version of Markdown.
 Hint: pandoc will give you usage information if you type `pandoc –help`.

 3. Fill out the [Google Form](https://forms.gle/YM5CGTQN1uT8joZ19) (you can copy and paste from the full-form response in Markdown).
 Grade from poor (1) to good (5) how reproducible the paper is for each one of the evaluation categories above.